grammyjs/website/site/docs/plugins/menu.md

 This data is effeciently compressed into a 4-byte hash that is stored in every button.
 It will then be compared to see if the menu is outdated before any handler is run.

-It is thinkable that your menu changes, but all of the above things are staying the same.
+It is possible that your menu changes, while all of the above things stay the same.
-This is usually not the case, but if you are creating a menu that has this property, you should use a fingerprint function.
+This is usually not the case, but if you are creating a menu where this is likely, you should use a fingerprint function.

 ```ts
 function ident(ctx: Context): string {